 Posture and comfort

-- avoid awkward, static postures by regularly changing position and getting up to stretch and walk around every 25-30 minutes to maintain good circulation and relieve muscle fatigue.
+Avoid awkward, static postures by regularly changing position and getting up to stretch and walk around every 25 to 30 minutes to maintain good circulation and relieve muscle fatigue.
 If possible take calls or virtual meetings standing up

-- avoid eye fatigue by changing focus (look outside or at more distant objects regularly to alter your focus) and ensuring your work area has a good supply of fresh air to reduce dry eyes, and is adequately lit but avoiding glare on the monitor as this can cause eye fatigue
+Avoid eye fatigue by changing focus - look outside or at more distant objects regularly to alter your focus.
+Ensure your work area has a good supply of fresh air to reduce dry eyes, and is adequately lit but avoiding glare on the monitor as this can cause eye fatigue

-- where possible when using a laptop using a separate monitor, keyboard and mouse to achieve a more comfortable working position.
+Where possible when using a laptop, use a separate monitor, keyboard and mouse to achieve a more comfortable working position.

-- check the positioning and suitability of the keyboard and mouse (have these in front of you close to your body to stop you from over- reaching) ensure you are seated high enough so that your forearms are just above the horizontal position when you are typing or using a mouse.
+Check the positioning and suitability of the keyboard and mouse.
+Have these in front of you close to your body to stop you from over- reaching.
+Ensure you're seated high enough so that your forearms are just above the horizontal position when you're typing or using a mouse.

 Your working environment

 Check that there is sufficient space on and around your desk and work area to sit and move around freely.

 Where possible, work in an area with minimal distractions so that you can concentrate on your work tasks.
 This will help reduce stress levels and help separate working and non-working time.

 Check that you have appropriate lighting for your work area.
 Do you need a desk lamp?
 Can you adjust anything to improve natural lighting?
 Make sure you haven't got glare on your monitor, reposition your equipment or use blinds, curtains as required to maintain optimum light levels.
 Glare can cause eye fatigue if experienced regularly or for prolonged periods.